Ritika-Sachdeva/web-foundations-week1/understanding-cors-and-preflight.md

 ## What I Tried Next

-We simulated this scenario on our own server to see the real blocking behavior.
+I simulated this scenario on our own server to see the real blocking behavior.

 ## Broken Version (Reproducing the Block)